jayabrata97/jayabrata97.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student at Indian Indian Institute of Science, Bangalore.
+subtitle: PhD student at Indian Institute of Science, Bangalore.

 profile:
   align: right